Rosberg wins in Mexico a week after title defeat

 “Nico drove a fantastic race.
 No mistakes, no gust of wind,” he said, a dig at Rosberg’s U.S. error that the German blamed on windy conditions.

-Hamilton had clearly opposed the team’s decision to bring him in for an unscheduled second pitstop, with sceptics inevitably speculating about team orders, and ignored it initially.
+Hamilton had clearly opposed the team’s decision to bring him in for an unscheduled second pitstop, with skeptics inevitably speculating about team orders, and ignored it initially.

-He obeyed when it was made clear that it was for safety reasons due after an inspection of the tyres used in the first stint showed excessive wear.
+He obeyed when it was made clear that it was for safety reasons due after an inspection of the tires used in the first stint showed excessive wear.

 The high-altitude Mexico straight is one of the longest and fastest on the calendar with cars reaching speeds in excess of 360kph.